underndog/mongo-compass-web-helm/mongo-compass/README.md

 *   `image.tag`: Docker image tag (default: `“”`)
 *   `service.type`: Kubernetes service type (default: `ClusterIP`)
 *   `service.port`: Service port (default: `80`)
+*   `defaultMongodbUri`: Default MongoDB connection URI shown in the Compass UI (default: `""`)

 To override these values during installation:

-`helm install mongo-compass-web mongo-compass-web/mongo-compass \  --set replicaCount=2 \  --set service.type=LoadBalancer`
+`helm install mongo-compass-web mongo-compass-web/mongo-compass \  --set replicaCount=2 \  --set service.type=LoadBalancer \ --set defaultMongodbUri=\"mongodb://username:password@host:27017/dbname\"`

+> **Note:** Setting `defaultMongodbUri` will pre-fill the connection string in the Compass UI, making it easier for users to connect to your MongoDB instance by default.
+You can leave it empty to require users to enter their own connection string.

 ---